rust-lang/rfcbot-rs/README.md

 You can then browse (on your host machine) to `http://localhost:4040` to view the development server output.

+### Database Connection

+Assuming that the VM provisions correctly (a little bit of an "if"), you should be able to connect to the PostgreSQL database on the host machine's port `4050`, using user: `vagrant` and password: `foobar`.

 ## Configuration

 ### Rust Version